 Chinook Salmon are the most prized catch in Puget Sound.
 Both by shore and boat anglers alike.
 They tend to spend their time in deeper waters away from shore.
 But during our short summer season, there are a few landed from shore.
 Point No Point (North Kitsap Peninsula at Hansville) and Point Wilson (Port Townsend at Fort Worden State Park) offer the best chance at landing a Chinook from the beach.
 We typically have a season during July and August, but the opening and closing dates of the season changes every year.

 As of this post, public fishing piers offer year-round season for Chinook.
-And plenty of Chinook are caught every year in Central Puget Sound’s piers that allow anglers to cast heavier metal jigs into deeper waters.
+And plenty of Chinook are caught every year in Central Puget Sound’s piers that allow anglers to cast heavier metal jigs into deeper waters, our favorites are the Beau Mac Puget Pounder, P-Line Laser Minnow and the classic Buzz Bomb.
 Try out the Edmonds Pier, Seacrest Pier (West Seattle) and Redondo Pier (Federal Way).

 From shore or pier, most of Puget Sound’s beach-caught Chinook are taken with a metal jig.
 See technique below.